ugr-sail/sinergym/docs/source/pages/environments.rst

 - **observation_space**: Definition of the observation space following the **gym standard**.
 This space is used to represent all the observations variables that we have previously defined.
 Remember that the **year, month, day and hour** are added by Sinergym later, so space must be reserved for these fields in the definition.
-If an inconsistency is found, Sinergym will notify you so that it can be fixed.
+If an inconsistency is found, Sinergym will notify you so that it can be fixed easily.

 - **action_variables**: List of the action variables that simulator is going to process like schedule control actuator in the building model.
 These variables must be defined in the building model (IDF file) correctly before simulation.
 You can modify **manually** in the IDF file or using